- What is the premise for expense reimbursements to be considered income? These are University business expenses.

 UC Davis Health employees should send an email request to Dianne Dakis at Ddakis@cdavis.edu.

 All exceptions must be supported by your unit's Chief Administrative Officer (CAO) or equivalent.
 Travelers may wish to seek departmental approval prior to submitting the request.
-There is not guarantee that your exception request will be approved.
-Below are examples of frequent exception requests.
+There is no guarantee that your exception request will be approved.

 - I submitted my report on time, but it was returned for corrections and when I resubmitted the report it was more than 60 days beyond my trip/event end date.
 Will I be taxed?